marcosjom/makefile-like-IDE/README.md

 - Unified way of describing your projects; like in your IDEs.
 - Command line compilation.
-- Linux, Android, MacOS and other operating systems that supports compiling with `make`.
+- Linux, Android, MacOS and other systems that supports compiling and linking.

 # Structure